Tell Him No: Acquisition

 In March 1959, Dot Records bought the distribution rights for "Tell Him No" from Sandy Records for $12,000.
 Cameo Records and Liberty Records also competed for the rights of the single.

 Reception

 Billboard predicted Travis and Bob's version of "Tell Him No" would become a future hit.

 Chart performance

 In the United States, Travis and Bob's version of "Tell Him No" charted at #8 on the Billboard Hot 100 while a cover by Dean and Marc reached #42.
 Other non-charting covers in the US include a Bigtop recording by The Jackson Brothers and Margie Rayburn's rendition of the song produced for Liberty but later retracted.

-Outside of the United States, non-charting covers of "Tell Him No" were released in Australia by The Unichords for W&G and Ted & Ray for HMV.
+Outside of the United States, non-charting covers of "Tell Him No" were released in Australia by The Unichords for W&G and Ted & Ray for His Master's Voice.
 Alternatively, "Tell Him No" reached #1 in the Netherlands for Travis and Bob alongside covers by Dean and Marc, The Mudlarks and The Fouryo's, which was released under the name "Zeg niet nee".